tridibgithub/edureka-devops/README.md

-This is a PHP project for my assignment for Edureca certification project
+This is a PHP project for my assignment for Edureca certification project.